cister-labs/whilelang-scala-base/readme.md

 Small `While` language to be used in an introductory course on software verification.

 The result is website that uses JavaScript to animate the language.
-A simplified version can be found online: https://cister-labs.github.io/whilelang-animator.
+This repository is a simplified version of a more complete one that can be executed online: https://cister-labs.github.io/whilelang-scala/.

 ## Requirements